Deshal-001/Deshal-001/README.md

-👋 Hi, I’m Kavindu Deshal, a software engineering student with a passion for building scalable and efficient applications.
+👋 Hi, I’m Kavindu Deshal, a software Developer with a passion for building scalable and efficient applications.
 I'm always eager to learn new technologies and collaborate with others to create innovative solutions.
 Let's connect and build something great together!